UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-332.md

 4. **Complementarity Patterns**: Cases where multiple incomplete mappings from different frameworks are needed to fully capture UOR concepts suggest fundamental complementarities in theoretical perspectives.

-By analyzing these aspects of framework mappings, we gain deeper insights into both the UOR framework and the theoretical landscapes it connects to.
+By analyzing these aspects of framework mappings, we gain deeper insights into both the [[uor-c-001|UOR framework]] and the theoretical landscapes it connects to.

 **Application-Driven Translations**

 Framework mappings enable powerful application-specific translations in several domains:

-1. **Physics Model Translation**: Translating physical theories from their native formalism into UOR representations to apply prime decomposition insights to physical systems.
+1. **Physics Model Translation**: Translating physical theories from their native formalism into UOR representations to apply [[uor-c-002|prime decomposition]] insights to physical systems.

 2. **Algorithm Migration**: Moving algorithmic techniques developed within one framework into others by following the mapping pathways, enabling novel computational approaches.